Holomorphic Deformations of Balanced Calabi-Yau $\partial\bar\partial$-Manifolds: Introduction

 $(i)$\, {\it if $X_0$ is a $\partial\bar\partial$-manifold, then $X_t$ is a $\partial\bar\partial$-manifold for all $t\in\Delta$ sufficiently close to $0\in\Delta$;}

 $(ii)$\, {\it if $X_0$ is a balanced $\partial\bar\partial$-manifold, then $X_t$ is a balanced $\partial\bar\partial$-manifold for all $t\in\Delta$ sufficiently close to $0\in\Delta$.}

 This paper will hopefully provide further evidence to substantiate the view that non-K\"ahler, {\it balanced Calabi-Yau $\partial\bar\partial$-manifolds} form a class that is well worth studying.
-We now pause to point out a few examples in support of the theory that will be developed in the next sections.
-We have seen that all {\it class} ${\cal C}$ manifolds are both balanced and $\partial\bar\partial$.
-However, the implications are strict and even the simultaneous occurence of the balanced and $\partial\bar\partial$ conditions does not ensure the {\it class} ${\cal C}$ property.
+We point out examples of such manifolds in $\S.$\ref{subsection:examples}.